hodossy/django-nlf/docs/language/index.rst

 Values
 ------

-Values can be anything, but if you need to spaces to it, you must quote the value.
+Values can be anything, but if you need whitespace in it, you must quote the value.
 For some *lookups*, a list of values can be defined as well.
+List of values are defined as a coma separated list within parenthesis.
+Regular expressions can be defined between two forward slashes.

   .. code-block:: python

     'title contains "science news"'
     "author.username is in (john, jane)"
+    "payment_details matches /[\d]{4}(-[\d]{4}){3}/"

 Complicating things
 -------------------